Have you ever heard of the term “torpedo stocks”?

 You’re Probably Investing The Wrong Way

 In my view, most people who are selecting stocks for their retirement are doing it wrong.
-Most investors are picking “good companies,” stocks that have gone up a lot in the past, stocks of companies that are soon to release higher earnings, or stocks that have been selected because the technicals look good.
+Most investors are picking “good companies,” stocks that have gone up a lot in the past, stocks of companies that are soon to release higher earnings or stocks that have been selected because the technicals look good.
 All of these make for lousy long-term investments.
 You would never see this with Motley Fool picks, for example.

 Take “good companies,” for example.
 I remember once discussing investing with someone on a Google forum years ago.
 He was bragging about how he bought Coca-Cola and how great of a company it was.
 He had held it for 10 years which, at the time, meant he bought it in 1998 or 1999.
 Looking at the chart it was easy to see that the company’s stock price had dropped meaningfully since then and had only crept back to and passed his breakeven cost 10 years later.
 He had made a compound annual 3%.
 That performance will not make for a great retirement.